jenskutilek/FiraSystemFontReplacement/README.md

 ### How to compile the fonts from source?

 You can use the [Python FontTools](https://github.com/behdad/fonttools) to compile the provided XML files in the source folder, or to work all other kinds of font magic.

+To build the TTC file from the 4 TTFs, you need the [OS X Font Tools](https://developer.apple.com/downloads/index.action?q=fonts) from Apple.